 First things first, make sure to choose starchy potatoes over waxy potatoes.
 They will give the best smooth and creamy consistency.
 For this recipe, I used a mix of mostly Russet potatoes with a few Yukon gold to add a bit more flavor to the potatoes.

 Next, I ALWAYS peel and rinse my potatoes to remove some of the starch on the outside.
-Also, while potato skin can technically be left on, I always peel it off from so the potatoes get truly creamy.
+Also, while potato skin can technically be left on, I always peel it off so the potatoes get truly creamy.

 Once the potatoes are peeled, cut into quarters and add to a pot.
 Then, fill the pot with salty cold water until it covers the potatoes by about 1 inch.
 The key here is to make sure the water is REALLY salty for the best results.